-More than 90% of Madagascar's primary forests are destroyed, impacting people living in extreme poverty the most.
+More than 90% of Madagascar's primary forests are destroyed, impacting people living in underserved areas.

 Madagascar is one of the world’s top biodiversity conservation priorities because of its endemic species and severe habitat loss rates.
-Reforestation in Madagascar is important because the destruction of the mangrove estuaries along the coastline has caused mudflats to wash into the ocean, destroying once-productive fisheries and increasing the vulnerability of coastal communities to hurricanes, tsunamis, and floods.
-In the dry deciduous forests, deforestation threatens one of the world’s rarest and most diverse forest systems.
+Restoration in Madagascar is important because the destruction of the mangrove estuaries along the coastline has caused mudflats to wash into the ocean, destroying once-productive fisheries and increasing the vulnerability of coastal communities to hurricanes, tsunamis, and floods.
+In the inland region of Madagascar, deforestation threatens one of the world’s rarest and most diverse forest systems.

 of Madagascar's primary forests remain